Scotland has the largest oil reserves in the EU.

 In an independent Scotland, it will be the people of Scotland, and our Scottish Government, who will decide our future policy on oil and gas – including following Norway’s policy of having a direct public investment in exploration and production, and the establishment of an oil fund.

-You’ll find us on Yes Edinburgh West website, Facebook, National Yes Registry and Twitter.
-There is also a library of useful information on our SNP branch Forum on Energy.
+Yes Edinburgh West has a website, Facebook, Twitter, National Yes Registry and a Library of topics on Scottish Politics, including Energy.
 The 2014 Referendum White Paper (p.300) and the Wee Blue Book, although dated, give a good idea of policy options.